EvgeniiTitov/ml-pool/README.md

 #### TODO:

 - Test if user provided callables fail - what happen then?
 How to communicate exception from the monitor thread to the main process?
 Close the pool?
-- Test if a worker just fails (raise manually)
+- Test if a worker just fails (raise manually) - hangs the receiving thread
 - Test with proper model (YOLO or something)
 - More thorough testing from multiple threaded callers + API test
-- Scheduling and getting results is blocking - bad

 ---